Dung040125/E-commerce-Funnel-Channel-Insights-SQL-BigQuery-/README.md

 ---

 ## Task 02: Bounce Rate by Traffic Source (July 2017)
-*   🎯 **Business Context & Analytical Purpose:**
-    *   *Answers:* "**Performance & Traffic:** ...how do traffic sources impact ...engagement?"
-    *   *Term Definition:* **Bounce Rate** is the percentage of visitors who navigate away from the site after viewing only one page.
+*   **Bounce Rate** is the percentage of visitors who navigate away from the site after viewing only one page.
 A high bounce rate can indicate that the landing page content isn't relevant to visitors from a particular source, or that the user experience is poor.
-    *   *Purpose:* To determine **bounce rates** for different **traffic sources**.
-This helps identify which channels are bringing engaged users (low bounce rate) and which may require landing page or targeting optimization to improve **user engagement**.
+*   This helps identify which channels are bringing engaged users (low bounce rate) and which may require landing page or targeting optimization to improve **user engagement**.
 *   📄 **SQL Code:**
     ```sql
     -- Query 02: Calculate bounce rate per traffic source for July 2017